 Zen master, peace activist, teacher of mindful living — he is one of the most important spiritual leaders of our time.
 His teachings are clear, profound, and original.
 He addresses the personal and global challenges we all face.
 He has brought dharma to millions and helped define Buddhism for the modern world.
-Lindsay Kyte tells the story of what is perhaps his greatest teaching — his courageous life.

 The Birth of Engaged Buddhism: 1926–1959

 In 1926, a boy named Nguyen Xuan Bao was born in the ancient imperial capital of Hué, Vietnam.
 He was attracted to Buddhism from an early age.
 One of his first childhood memories was seeing a captivating picture of a smiling, peaceful Buddha.
 On a school trip, he was disappointed not to meet a Buddhist hermit, but when he drank from a natural well he felt deeply refreshed.
 He later described this as his first religious experience.

 Nguyen Xuan Bao wanted to ordain as a monk at age 12, following in the footsteps of his older brother.
 His parents were initially hesitant, as he was so young and they knew monastic life would be challenging.
 However, by the time he actually ordained as a novice monk and received the novice precepts at age 16, he had their full support.
 In 1951, he took the full vows of a monk.
 He received the name Thich Nhat Hanh.

 The young monk was sent for training to a traditional institute of Buddhist studies but was dissatisfied with the narrow curriculum.
 He left for the University of Saigon, where he could study world literature, philosophy, psychology, and science in addition to Buddhism.